igorsteinmacher/SL2022/shorttalks.md

 ### (Add more as desired)

-* Bots on GitHub
 * Innersourcing
 * CHAOSS project
-* Open Source as a way to teach Software Engineering
 * OpenStack
 * Blockchain and open source
 * Open economics